-As a postgrad research degree student, you'll attend subject-specific online and face-to-face training and workshops as part of the Graduate School Development Programme (GSDP).
+As a postgraduate research degree student, you'll attend research and professional development workshops and training as part of the Graduate School Development Programme (GSDP).

 We've designed the Graduate School Development Programme (GSDP) to support you at key doctoral milestones, and to help you become an independent researcher and employable doctoral graduate.
 Our aim is to help you develop the research, professional and transferable skills to succeed in your research degree and beyond.